About

 All applicants must complete an online assessment, Casper, to be eligible for admission.
 Casper is an online situational judgment test that assesses numerous personal and professional characteristics.

-Written personal statements
+Written personal statement

 Reference checks